Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Formulation of /

-The main aim of introducing a switching mechanism into {\IVAconv} is to reduce the above mismatch and to improve the estimation accuracy, especially when using a relatively small number of microphones.
-Our expectation is that the mismatch could be reduced by clustering time frames of an observed signal into several groups so that each group better fits the assumed observation model with given set of microphones.
+The main aim of introducing a switching mechanism to {\IVAconv} is to reduce the model mismatch discussed in Section~\ref{sec:problem}-B and to improve the estimation accuracy, especially when using a relatively small number of microphones.
+Our expectation is that the mismatch can be reduced by clustering the time frames of an observed signal into several groups so that each group better fits the assumed observation model with given set of microphones.
 Then, each group with reduced mismatch could be more accurately handled by a conventional CBF.
-In general, signal components included in an observed signal, such as speech signals and their reverberation, are highly time-varying, and active components rapidly change in a frame-by-frame manner.
-Therefore, adaptively changing filter coefficients so that they well fit active components at each TF point can be advantageous over conventional approaches that use a fixed filter coefficients to handle all the signal components over time at once.
-The switching mechanism performs such adaptive processing by clustering time frames of an observed signal into groups with reduced mismatch, and applying a conventional CBF individually to each of the groups.
+In general, the signal components included in an observed signal, such as speech signals and their reverberation, are highly time-varying, and active components rapidly change in a frame-by-frame manner.
+Therefore, adaptively changing the filter coefficients so that they better fit the active components at each TF point can be advantageous over conventional approaches that use {fixed filter coefficients} to handle all the signal components over time at once.
+The switching mechanism performs such adaptive processing by clustering the time frames of an observed signal into groups with reduced mismatch and individually applying a conventional CBF to each of the groups.